This document is here to guide you in helping translate pacman messages, libalpm messages, and the manual pages for the entire pacman package.

 directory you are currently working in:

-msginit -l <lang code> -o <lang code>.po -i <potfile>
+msginit -l <lang_code> -o <lang_code>.po -i <potfile>

-You can then also add your language code to the end of the LINGUAS
+You can then also add your language code to the end of the LINGUAS file

 located in each po directory.